-More than 20 tons of used track equipment have been donated to the Tanfield Railway, which runs from Sunniside in Gateshead to East Tanfield in County Durham.
+More than 20 tonnes of used track equipment have been donated to the Tanfield Railway, which runs from Sunniside in Gateshead to East Tanfield in County Durham.

 A raft of surplus materials, including sleepers and control equipment, was made available by VolkerFitzpatrick and subcontractor, Trackwork, after works got underway on the depot site in January.
 The donated materials will help to secure the future of the Tanfield line, which has a history that can be traced back to 1725.